 With Paul waking up each morning with fresh bruises, Maria continues to turn her head.
-Paul's bruises however, are not the result of typical childhood rumbles, and he begins to confide in his older sister Regina's, warning her that there might be more to the house than people can see, including the darkness that is. eating his pencils?
+Paul's bruises, however, are not the result of typical childhood rumbles, and he begins to confide in his older sister Regina, warning her that there might be more to the house than people can see; including the darkness that is eating his pencils?
 In addition to eaten pencils, Paul's father Mark begins tearing into the walls, alleging that he was instructed to do so by a certain denying member of the family.
 But if it wasn't the family, then who was it that was taunting Mark to destroy the house?
-Eventually Marks antics lead him to discover a creepy portrait and old record player, which upon discovery begins to play on its own.
-Needless to say Regina is a little disturbed by the unnatural events and confronts her mother who of course refuses to listen.
+Eventually Mark's antics lead him to discover a creepy portrait and old record player, which upon discovery begins to play on its own.
+Needless to say, Regina is a little disturbed by the unnatural events and confronts her mother, who of course refuses to listen.
 In despair, Regina confides in her boyfriend Carlos, and together the two set out to unravel the mystery behind the dark house and its paranormal activity.

-Meanwhile the father's raving fits uncover one clue after another, this time having discovered a very large symbol like a cultic demonic ring in the middle of the floor he has begun to tear up.
-Ultimately the movie comes to a climactic evening of gore, and fright, and of course, darkness!
-With the next solar eclipse on its way, will the family make it out of the house alive, or will the demonic forces prevail?
+Meanwhile, the father's raving fits uncover one clue after another; this time having discovered a very large symbol a cult-like demonic ring in the middle of the floor he has begun to tear up.
+Ultimately the movie comes to a climactic evening of gore and fright and of course, darkness!
+With the next solar eclipse on its way, will the family make it out of the house alive or will the demonic forces prevail?

-With a mixture of "Poltergeist", "The Shining", "Hellraiser", and "The Sixth Sense" elements, the intensely suspenseful body of the film avenges the slow beginning.
-The unconventional ending will leave you either hating the film, or loving it.
+With a mixture of elements from "Poltergeist", "The Shining", "Hellraiser", and "The Sixth Sense", the intensely suspenseful body of the film avenges the slow beginning.
+The unconventional ending will leave you either hating the film or loving it.

 Regina, played by Anna Paquin... the protagonist, older sister, and main caregiver of her brother who is constantly being beaten.
 Regina is the one who decides to face the demons and discover what is behind the 'house of horror'.